 During the stressful holiday season, uncomfortable feelings or situations can easily arise.
 Confrontations between family members about substance misuse may be especially prominent—that is why people with addiction often relapse around this time of year.

 The recovery community appreciates additional support during this stressful period.
 Recovery Ways is an important part of that support network.
 The team at Recovery Ways recently offered a seven-week course of community outreach and support groups via Zoom with specialized expert Recovery Ways facilitators.
-The sixth meeting, facilitated by clinical psychologist Maryann Rosenthal, focused on family dynamics.
+The sixth meeting, facilitated by Maryann Rosenthal, focused on family dynamics.

 Reasons for holiday stress in the family can be “fatigue, unrealistic expectations, excessive commercialization, financial stress, and—especially during the current COVID-19 pandemic—the inability to be with family and friends,” explained Rosenthal.